-Abilene has a cute Storybook Garden and you can visit the Abilene Christian University, Abilene is a cute small town.
+Abilene has a cute Storybook Garden and you can visit the Abilene Christian University, Abilene is a cute small historic town.

 This part of Texas has lots of cotton fields and wind turbines to see while you are on a road trip toward Big Bend National Park.

 On this family road trip, your next stop will be Midland, TX where you can stop and visit the butterfly garden in the historic downtown and along the I20, the Wildlife Preserve, the Petroleum Museum, as well as the childhood home of George W. Bush.

 Once you’ve left Midland and headed towards Odessa, don’t miss the Odessa Meteor Crater and Museum.